keerthik26/customer-browser/README.md

    It generates `customer-browser-1.0-SNAPSHOT.jar` file in the project's target folder.

 ## Steps to run
+1. Change directory to Project folder.
-1. Run the jar using command:
+2. Run the jar using command :
-  `java -jar target/customer-browser-1.0-SNAPSHOT.jar`
+  `java -jar ./target/customer-browser-1.0-SNAPSHOT.jar`

 ## Testing the application
 1. Now the application is running on the local host with port number 8080.